EuroCap-Rail

 EuroCap-Rail (also spelled Eurocaprail or Eurocap Rail) is a proposed 397 km high-speed rail corridor through Belgium, Luxembourg, and France to connect three cities—unofficially considered the capitals of the European Union—which host six of the seven institutions of the European Union: Brussels, Luxembourg, and Strasbourg.
 The project would upgrade rail lines from Brussels to Luxembourg (city) to Baudrecourt, France and utilize the LGV Est (opened in July 2016) between Baudrecourt and Strasbourg.
 EuroCap-Rail is a priority project among the Trans-European Transport Networks.

-Construction never started, but almost 100 million were allocated to improve the existing railway line between Luxembourg and Brussels.
-That proved little use: the journey now takes almost an hour longer than in the 1980s.
+Construction never started, but almost €100 million was allocated to improve the existing railway line between Luxembourg and Brussels.
+That proved little use.

-The Belgian relance plan, part of the Next Generation EU recovery package, includes planned upgrades to the existing line 162 (Namur - Luxembourg border), such as increasing speeds to 160 km/h, protection against falling rocks and station modernisation.
-In 2024, Brussels - Luxembourg trains should reach their destination within 2 hours.
+The Belgian plan, part of the Next Generation EU recovery package, includes planned upgrades to the existing line 162 (Namur - Luxembourg border), such as increasing speeds to 160 km/h, protection against falling rocks and station modernisation.
+By 2024, Brussels - Luxembourg trains should reach their destination within two hours.